A Survey of Continual Reinforcement Learning: Biography Section

 Two of the most pressing challenges are \textit{catastrophic forgetting} and \textit{knowledge transfer} \cite{german2019continual}, which have garnered significant attention.
 Catastrophic forgetting refers to the degradation of model performance on previous tasks upon learning new ones, a phenomenon attributed to the inherent limitations of current neural network technologies, which diverge from the continuous learning mode of the human brain \cite{kudithipudi2022biological}.
 Knowledge transfer, on the other hand, involves leveraging knowledge from previous tasks to facilitate learning on new tasks.
 To mitigate catastrophic forgetting and facilitate knowledge transfer, CL approaches strive for a balance between stability, to protect acquired knowledge, and plasticity, to adapt to new tasks efficiently.
 This balance, often referred to as the \textit{stability-plasticity dilemma}, is critical for the success of CL systems.

-Research in CL has proposed various strategies to overcome these issues, broadly classified into three categories: \begin{enumerate} \item \textbf{Replay-based methods} \cite{ye2023continual,rebuffi2017icarl,shin2017continual,zhang2020class,hassanpour2022differential}: These approaches retain a subset of information relevant to previous tasks to aid the model in recalling past knowledge during new task learning, addressing the challenge of forgetting while also considering the privacy implications. \item \textbf{Regularization-based methods} \cite{james2017overcoming,fubing2021continual,li2018learning,Kang2022class}: These methods constrain model updates to prevent conflicts between parameters learned from old and new tasks, offering a solution that doesn't rely on data retention but may compromise model flexibility. \item \textbf{Parameter isolation methods} \cite{mallya2018packnet,Mallya2018piggyback,ye2022lifelong,Zhang2021few}: These methods segregate model parameters for different tasks, avoiding conflicts and adapting the model structure dynamically to accommodate complex task sequences, thus combining the benefits of scalability and privacy preservation without the drawbacks associated with data replay or excessive regularization. \end{enumerate}

 The diversity of tasks, ranging from classification to robot control, introduces variability in goals, data distributions, and input formats, further complicating the CL landscape \cite{Hsu2018ReevaluatingCL,wang2024comprehensive,vandeVen2022}.
-CRL is a special form of this diversity, focusing on RL tasks and providing a unique perspective on the challenges and solutions in the CL field.
+In embodied and robotic settings, continual adaptation further intertwines perception, semantics, and safety requirements, making the stability--plasticity trade-off especially consequential \cite{rubavicius2025SecureSemanticsaware}.
+CRL is a special instance within this diversity, focusing on RL tasks and providing a unique perspective on the challenges and solutions in the CL field.
+For broader CRL perspectives and terminology alignment across RL and CL, we refer to recent CRL surveys \cite{liu2025ContinualReinforcement}.